YouTube Title Length: Long vs Short — Which One Actually Gets More Clicks?

 🔹 Vlogs

-• Emotion + moment
+• Medium, emotion + moment

 The Real Rule: Intent Beats Length

-“What does my viewer need to know before clicking?”
+Instead of asking “Should my title be short or long?”, ask “What does my viewer need to know before clicking?”

 How to Test Title Length Without Stress